cesar-rgon/desktop-app-installer/README.md

 │
 ├── non-repository-apps     It contains subscripts to install non-repository applications │   ├── template-non-repo-app.sh
-│   ├── *                   Subscripts used on any linux system
-│   ├── debian/*            Subscripts only used on a Debian system │   ├── linuxmint/*         Subscripts only used on a Linux Mint system │   ├── lmde/*              Subscripts only used on a LMDE system │   └── ubuntu/*            Subscripts only used on an Ubuntu system │
+│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
 ├── post-installation       It contains subscripts to setup applications after installation │   ├── template-post-installation.sh
-│   ├── *                   Subscripts used on any linux system
-│   ├── debian/*            Subscripts only used on a Debian system │   ├── linuxmint/*         Subscripts only used on a Linux Mint system │   ├── lmde/*              Subscripts only used on a LMDE system │   └── ubuntu/*            Subscripts only used on an Ubuntu system │
+│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
 ├── pre-installation        It contains subscripts to prepare the installation of some applications │   ├── template-pre-installation.sh
-│   ├── *                   Subscripts used on any linux system
-│   ├── debian/*            Subscripts only used on a Debian system │   ├── linuxmint/*         Subscripts only used on a Linux Mint system │   ├── lmde/*              Subscripts only used on a LMDE system │   └── ubuntu/*            Subscripts only used on an Ubuntu system │
+│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
 ├── scripts                 It contains one installation script per application │   ├── template-script.sh